The word "church" in our Bibles has alarming roots. Why did the translators use it?

 If "church" is derived from the word "circle," how then did the original Greek word ekklesia become "church" or "circle?"

 Although we can see Wycliffe's rationale for using the word "church" or "circle" as common English in his day, it was not suitable then or now, since it does not meet the meaning or intent of the original word—a reference to people.
 Because "church" or "circle" describes a place, the real meaning of ekklesia is lost.
-The better translation, “congregation," was used by most other translations after Wycliffe, except the Geneva Bible and the one authorized by King James—the later being the foundation of our modern versions.
+The better translation, “congregation," was used by most other translations after Wycliffe, except the Geneva Bible and the one authorized by King James—the latter being the foundation of our modern versions.

 One detail of his life that history books do not often discuss occurred before 1603 when he became King James I of England—while he was James VI, King of Scotland.